jbuchbinder/salesforce-wordpress-to-lead/readme.txt

 == Screenshots ==

-1. An example form generated with WordPress-to-Lead for Salesforce CRM (with optional CAPTCHA) -- both post and widget forms are shown in the TwentyEleven theme
+1. An example form generated with WordPress-to-Lead for Salesforce CRM (with optional CAPTCHA enabled) -- both post and widget forms are shown in the TwentyEleven theme
 2. The backend administration for WordPress-to-Lead for Salesforce CRM
 3. The new form editor (multiple forms, hidden fields, add new fields, thanks URL, lead source per form)